 It is mandatory that all employees, volunteers, and interns receive HIPAA Privacy and Security Awareness training, as well as annual refresher training.

 Volunteers and Interns (students)

-Volunteers must view the training video available on the Compliance and Ethics website designated for volunteers and interns.
+Volunteers must complete the training available on the Compliance and Ethics website designated for volunteers and interns.
 Such training must be documented in the student/volunteer folder, and maintained by that division, bureau or clinic, in written or electronic form, for at least (6) years after the student/volunteer separates or longer if required by other applicable Department policies.
 Volunteers and interns can print proof of their training completion by logging into LCMS and clicking on "My Transcript."
 From there, they can print a document that will reflect their completed courses.

 When must a new employee/volunteer/intern complete HIPAA Training?

 New employees, interns and volunteers must complete the HIPAA Training in LCMS and complete the electronic acknowledgment form during their orientation period and prior to coming in contact with protected health information.
 Interns and volunteers may choose to complete the on-line HIPAA Training at home prior to their first day.

 Where can I find the link to log-in to the HIPAA Training?